NandishDPatel/PediBot/README.md

 # Future Works

 We would definitely like to add more textbooks of pediatrics in future and make this app as reliable as possible.

+# Limitation

+The one and only limitation of this Pedibot is that it will answer questions related to Pediatric field only.
+Suppose user asks question like "What is the weather today?" or even if asks "How are you?" then the chatbot will respond with "I don't know.".